 speaker

 Conference Operator

 Thank you.
-The next question comes from Mike Makitis at BMO.
+The next question comes from Mike Marquitos at BMO.
 Please go ahead.

 speaker

 Thanks, operator.
 Good afternoon, everybody.
-Just with respect to, I guess you got the favorable impact on the insurance.
+Just with respect to you, I guess you got the favorable impact on the insurance.
 I think you booked a tax refund that's fairly significant this quarter as well.
-And I know, Dan, you think characterized your appeals process as being a contact sport.
+And I know, Dan, you think characterized your – fuels process as being a contact sport.
 But with all that being said, is there an element of additional refunds that you expect that would be significant for the rest of this year embedded in your guidance or no?

 speaker

-Okay.
-So let's be very clear about this.
+Okay, so let's be very clear about this.
 In our original guidance, it included having those tax refunds.
 They just happened faster than we anticipated.
-So we received $1.1 million in tax refunds in Q1.
-And of all of that, for our 2024 guidance, we had predicted all but about $100,000 of it that's extra.
-So you can't extrapolate that to future quarters.
+So we received 1.1 million in tax refunds in Q1.
+And of all of that, for our 2024 guidance, we have predicted all but about 100,000 of it that's extra.
+So, you can't extrapolate that to future quarters.

+speaker